Maumagnaguagno/MindFreak/README.md

 - Ignore comments and check brackets before execution
 - Interpreter mode, apply instructions as user provided
 - Bytecode mode (cluster repeated instructions to achieve speed-up)
+- Bytecode2 mode (uses optimized bytecode to achieve even more speed-up)
-- Ruby Mode (transform bytecode to ruby and eval to get even more speed)
+- Ruby Mode (transform optimized bytecode to ruby and eval to get even more speed)
 - The C mode works like the Ruby one, but cells are limited to fixed size and bounded tape
 - Output tape when interrupted (for interpreted and bytecode modes, not for Ruby or C)